How-to guides

 _images/howto-1.png

-This element has one DOF per node and one DOF per facet.
-The facets have their own numbering scheme starting from zero, however, the corresponding DOFs are offset by the total number of nodal DOFs:
+This quadratic Lagrange element has one DOF per node and one DOF per facet.
+Globally, the facets have their own numbering scheme starting from zero, while the corresponding DOFs are offset by the total number of nodal DOFs:

 >>> dofs.facet['u']